mateus-rm/Tindoar/README.md

 ### How to Run
 1. open terminal in tindoar-master folder (where `manage.py` exists)
-1. execut `python manage.py runserver` for windows or `python3 manage.py runserver` for linux or mac
+1. execute `python manage.py runserver` for windows or `python3 manage.py runserver` for linux or mac
 1. Open in web browser: http://127.0.0.1:8000/